Trapped bosons in mean field QED, nonlinear resonance cascades and dynamical BEC formation: Effective resonance cascade equation and proof of BEC

 \begin{theorem} Consider the diagonal nonlinear cascade equation

 where the coefficients $M_{k,k'}= M_{k,k';k,k'}$, defined in \eqref{def:effective-coefficient-Mkkdjjd}, have the form

 with

 symmetric in $(k,k')$.
 Assume that the initial ground state amplitude is strictly non-zero, i.e., $|F_0(0)| > 0$.
-Furthermore, assume that the transition rates to the ground state satisfy $\Gamma_{0,k'}^{FGR} > 0$ for all excited states $k' \ge 1$, though they may decay at an arbitrary rate as $k' \to \infty$.
+Furthermore, as stated in Remark \ref{rem-FGR-generic-1-0}, assume that the transition rates to the ground state satisfy $\Gamma_{0,k'}^{FGR} > 0$ for all excited states $k' \ge 1$, though they may decay at an arbitrary rate as $k' \to \infty$.
 Then, \begin{enumerate} \item The $\ell^2$-mass is conserved, $\|F(T)\|_{\ell^2}=\|F(0)\|_{\ell^2}$ for all $T \ge 0$.
 In particular, the solution to the effective resonance cascade equation exists globally in time,

 \item The solution to the effective resonance cascade equation exhibits complete macroscopic ground state occupation as $T \to \infty$, that is, the probability mass flows strictly toward the ground state.
 More precisely, assume $0<|F_0(0)|\leq1$.
 Then, the occupation densities of all excited states decay to zero,